kata198/myps2/README.md

 To create very fast and specialized alternates to the standard ps command.

-Each operation is a different command for maximum speed (direct codepath instead of conditional).
-No Arguments.
-Except myps, one optional argument of username to show.
+Each operation is a different command for maximum speed and simplicity.
+All commands take an optional list of strings, filtering the results to commands containing those strings (much better than \| grep X \| grep Y ...)

 It supports showing processes only, or threads and processes.
-When showing threads, it draws a tree relating them to the parent process (ps cannot do --forest with -H).
+When showing threads, it draws a tree relating them to the parent process.

 The output is VERY CLEAN and easilly parsed.
 For 99% of the usage of ps in the real-world, this displays all the info you need, quicker, simpler, and without looking up many flags.